Child pornography

-Child pornography, also known as child sexual abuse material (CSAM) and by more informal terms such as kiddie porn, is erotic material that involves or depicts persons under the designated age of majority.
+Child pornography (CP), also known as child sexual abuse material (CSAM), is erotic material that involves or depicts persons under the local age of majority or age of consent.
 The precise characteristics of what constitutes child pornography vary by criminal jurisdiction.

 Child pornography is often produced through online solicitation, coercion, and covert photography.
-Sexual abuse (such as forcible rape or statutory rape) is often involved during its production.
-Pornographic pictures of minors are also often produced by children and teenagers themselves without the involvement of an adult.
+Sexual abuse (such as statutory rape or forcible rape) is mainly involved during its production.
+Pornographic pictures of minors are also often produced by children and teenagers without the involvement of an adult.
 CSAM images and videos are frequently collected and shared online.

-Laws regarding child pornography generally include sexual images involving prepubescents, pubescent, or post-pubescent minors and computer-generated images that appear to involve them.
+Laws regarding child pornography generally include sexual images involving prepubescent, pubescent, or post-pubescent minors and computer-generated images that appear to involve them.
 Most individuals arrested for possessing child pornography are found to have images of prepubescent children.
 Those who possess pornographic images of post-pubescent minors are less likely to be prosecuted, even though such images also fall within the scope of the statutes.

 Child pornography is illegal and censored in most jurisdictions.
 Ninety-four Interpol member states had laws specifically addressing child pornography as of 2008, not including nations that ban all pornography.

-Terminology and definitions
+Terms and definitions

 The precise definition of the term "child pornography" varies by jurisdictions and there is no consensus in international law regarding the precise meaning of the term.

-In the United States, the U.S. Supreme Court has defined child pornography as material that "visually depicts sexual conduct by children below a specified age".
+In the United States, the U.S. Supreme Court has defined child pornography as material that "visually depicts sexual conduct by children below a specified age" (see New York v.
+Ferber).
 In Canada, child pornography can also entail depictions of fictional minors.
 In the United Kingdom, the law does not use the term "child pornography", though it does define a series of illegal sexual materials that are commonly regarded as child pornography.
 Some English jurisdictions use the COPINE scale to sort potentially sexual media involving minors.

-In the 2000s, use of the term child abuse images increased by both scholars and law enforcement personnel because the term "pornography" can carry the inaccurate implication of consent and create distance from the abusive nature of the material.
-A similar term, child sexual abuse material, is used by some official bodies, and similar terms such as "child abuse material", "documented child sexual abuse", and "depicted child sexual abuse" are also used, as are the acronyms CAM and CAI.
+In the 2000s, use of the term "child abuse images" increased by both scholars and law enforcement personnel because the term "pornography" can carry the inaccurate implication of consent and create distance from the abusive nature of the material.
+A similar term, "child sexual abuse material", is used by some official bodies, and similar terms such as "child abuse material", "documented child sexual abuse", and "depicted child sexual abuse" are also used, as are the acronyms "CAM" and "CAI".
 The term "child pornography" retains its legal definitions in various jurisdictions, along with related terms such as "indecent photographs of a child" and others.
 In 2008, the World Congress III against the Sexual Exploitation of Children and Adolescents stated in their formally adopted pact that "Increasingly the term 'child abuse images' is being used to refer to the sexual exploitation of children and adolescents in pornography.
 This is to reflect the seriousness of the phenomenon and to emphasize that pornographic images of children are in fact records of a crime being committed."